China says U.S. trade talks progress 'well received'

 It is in neither country's interests to clash or have confrontation, Zhang added.

-"Using the old thinking of the Cold War to deal with new problems in the context of globalization definitely won't get you anywhere."
+"Using the old thinking of the Cold War to deal with new problems in the context of globalisation definitely won't get you anywhere."

 (Reporting by Ben Blanchard; Editing by Simon Cameron-Moore)